Schwerer Gustav: Dora

-Dora was the second gun produced.
-It was deployed briefly during the Battle of Stalingrad, where the gun arrived at its emplacement 15 km west of the city towards the end of August 1942.
-It was ready to fire on 13 September.
-It was withdrawn when Soviet forces threatened to encircle the German forces.
-When the Germans began their long retreat, they took Dora with them.
+Dora is considered by some to be a secondary gustav.
+In reality many sources state it as a "Nickname".
+There is no proof of a second Gustav having been made.

 Langer Gustav

 The Langer Gustav was a long cannon with 52 centimetre (20.5 in) calibre and a 43-metre barrel.
 It was intended to fire super-long-range rocket projectiles weighing 680 kilograms to a range of 190 kilometres (118 mi).
 This gave it the range to hit London from Calais, France.
 It was never completed after being damaged during construction by one of the many RAF bombing raids on Essen.

-Landkreuzer P. 1500 Monster Project

-The Monster was to be a 1,500 tonne mobile, self-propelled platform for an 80-cm K (E) gun, along with two 15 cm sFH 18 heavy howitzers, and multiple MG 151 autocannons normally used on combat aircraft.
-It was deemed impractical, and in 1943 was cancelled by Albert Speer.
-It never left the drawing board and no progress was made.
-It would have surpassed the Panzer VIII Maus (the heaviest tank ever built) and the Landkreuzer P. 1000 Ratte (never built) in weight and size.